Mayors Organized for Reparations and Equity: History

 Garcetti promised to "double or even triple" MORE's membership by the end of 2021; to date, only one other mayor, Damon Seils of Carrboro, North Carolina, had joined the coalition.

 Later developments

 In April 2022, MORE member Mayor Tishaura Jones of St. Louis signed a bill allowing voluntary donations to a reparations fund.
 The bill allows St. Louis residents to donate to the fund in their property tax or water and refuse collection bills.
 The reparations bill, sponsored by a city alderman, was vague on details about eligibility and the potential disbursements of the funds.

 In August 2022, MORE member Mayor Jorge Elorza of Providence proposed a $10 million reparations spending plan for the city, using federal coronavirus relief funds.

+In July 2023, Kansas City Mayor Quinton Lucas created a K.C.
+Commission on Reparations, with 13 members.

+As of November 2023, four individual members of the coalition have left their offices as mayors of their respective cities.
+In addition, the MORE website no longer functions.

 Member mayors

 The following is a listing of MORE member mayors: